 Yes, University Credits are available to all silent auditors for Sessions A, B and C of the "L" Program.
-To be eligible to receive credit, you must be a current USDF Participating, Group, or Education member and pay a $5 processing fee.
+To be eligible to receive credit, you must be a current USDF Participating, Group, or Education member and sign the auditor roster including your member number.
 Silent auditors will receive two (2) credits for attending both days of the program.

 Yes, University credits are automatic for program participants in Sessions A, B and C. Each participant will receive four (4) credits for each Session A through C.

 Sessions D1, D2 and the Final Exam are not eligible for University credits.